 Oral Surgery & Maxillofacial Surgery

-Oral and maxillofacial surgery corrects diseases, injuries, and defects in the hard and soft tissues of the oral and maxillofacial region.
+Oral surgery and maxillofacial surgery corrects diseases, injuries, and defects in the hard and soft tissues of the oral and maxillofacial region.

 They perform the following procedures:

 Impacted wisdom teeth can cause structural damage to the jaw and other teeth.
 They can also provide a place for bacteria to gather since they are hard to reach and clean.
 These potential problems make it necessary to remove impacted wisdom teeth so that more significant problems do not arise.
 Routine x-rays during a dental exam can reveal if you will need to have your wisdom teeth removed.

 Platelet Rich Plasma (PRP)